Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 People chilling and resting in a room in one of the mountain huts of Carros de Foc

-There are usually charging stations at the huts, so keeping phones, cameras, e-book readers, etc. charged is a breeze.
+There are usually charging stations at the huts, so charging phones, cameras, e-book readers, etc., is a breeze.

 Food and water